 Lifelong Learning Opportunities:

-- • Offer programming addressing reimbursement opportunities and new models at the Food & Nutrition Conference & Expo™ (FNCE®) sessions, live webinars, self-studies, online certificates of training and pre-recorded online modules.
-Focal points include increasing members' business savvy and marketing skills regarding coding, coverage and positioning RDNs and nutrition services in evolving health care delivery and payment systems.
+- Advanced practice programming addressing reimbursement opportunities and new models at the Food & Nutrition Conference & Expo™ (FNCE®) sessions, live webinars, self-studies, online certificates of training and pre-recorded online modules.
+Focal points include increasing members’ business savvy and marketing skills regarding coding, coverage and positioning RDNs and nutrition services in evolving health care delivery and payment systems.

-- Offer an array of face-to-face learning to advance critical skills.
+- Offer an array of tiered, multi-level learning to advance critical skills.
 Examples include:

 - Comprehensive Public Policy training that provides mentoring, networking and training opportunities in public policy, communications and leadership.